-11. The existing hedgerows to be retained to the northern and eastern boundaries of the site as indicated on Drawing Number 18/07/937 - 08f) shall be retained at a height of not less than 1.6 metres as measured from the existing ground level.
+12. The existing hedgerows to be retained to the northern, southern, eastern and western boundaries of the site, with the exception of the vehicular access, as indicated on Drawing Number 18/07/937 - 08f) shall be retained at a height of not less than 1.6 metres as measured from the existing ground level.
 The existing hedgerows shall be enriched through the planting of a double row of staggered hawthorn plants in gaps exceeding 250mm.
 All planting shall be carried out in the first planting season following the occupation of the ninth dwelling and maintained thereafter to the satisfaction of the council.
 Any plants which within a period of 5 years from the completion of the development die, are removed or become seriously damaged or diseased shall be replaced in the next planting season with others of similar size and species.